Surprised by progressives celebrating Oct. 7? Look at how they have treated Iran

 Foucault penned enthusiastic articles about this novel form of revolution in the French press and secured an audience with Ayatollah Khomeini, then residing in exile in Paris.
 However, he appeared unwilling or unable to subject the emerging theocracy of Iran to the same critical scrutiny he applied to bourgeois civil society.
 Even as the Islamists persecuted dissenters through bloody trials and imposed patriarchal control over Iranian women, while institutionalizing antisemitism, Foucault remained silent.
 His ire only surfaced when feminist Iranian exiles in France confronted him for overlooking women’s disenfranchisement.
 He rebuked them, accusing them of reinforcing Western prejudices against Islam and failing to grasp the historical imperative: sacrificing personal concerns for the unique opportunity to liberate the earth from capitalism’s damnation and its European legacy.

-For decades, Western revolutionary spirits have sought a replacement.
+For decades, Western revolutionary spirits have sought a replacement to Marx.
 Initially, they looked to the liberation movements of Asia or Latin America, hoping their heroic struggles would serve as a global model.
-Later, it was the ostracized and marginalized within highly developed capitalist countries who carried the burden of hope for a solidarity-based society.
-In today’s era of campus radicalism, any group of perceived victims or the disadvantaged becomes a canvas for revolutionary aspirations and ideals.
+Later, these movements were abandoned within highly developed capitalist countries who carried the banner of hope.
+In today’s era of campus radicalism, any group of perceived victims becomes the embodiment for these revolutionary desires.

-The imposition of the death penalty for homosexuality in the mullahs’ state failed to deter Michel Foucault from his fervor for “political spirituality,” despite his own freedom to express his sexuality in the supposedly coercive bourgeois regime of the West.
-His refusal to confront reality ideologically has since been emulated by many, who prefer the allure of pseudo-revolutionary attitudes over grappling with harsh truths.
-Even if sometimes it remains just an attitude, the matter is anything but harmless, as can be seen from the cheers that followed Hamas’ brutal assault on October 7.
+Gauß points out that the imposition of the death penalty for homosexuality in the mullahs’ state failed to deter Michel Foucault from his fervor for “political spirituality,” despite his own freedom to express his sexuality in the supposedly coercive regime of the West.
+His refusal to confront reality ideologically has since been emulated by many, who prefer the allure of revolutionary attitudes over grappling with harsh truths.
+The matter is anything but harmless, as can be seen from the encampments that followed October 7.

 Ali Khamenei.
 Photo by wikipedia